 I don’t think I know any other capital that has so much to offer!
-Before my first visit I’ve thought weekend will be enough to get to know Kiev, now I can see how naive I was.
+Before my first visit I’ve thought the weekend will be enough to get to know Kiev, now I can see how naive I was.
 Kiev really has it all!

 Kiev is diverse not only when it comes to architecture but also in vibe.
-You can feel the good, old times only to enter few minutes later the very much hip and trendy place: that happens for example when you go to Artzavod Platform and need to go through Lisova market.
+You can feel the good, old times only to enter a few minutes later the very much hip and trendy place: what happens for example when you go to Artzavod Platform and need to go through Lisova market.

-Another place with the old-fashioned atmosphere is Hidropark with amusement park that could as well has been in the 1990s or the seniors having an open-air dance classes with the old school music.
+Another place with the old-fashioned atmosphere is Hidropark with an amusement park that could as well has been in the 1990s or the seniors having open-air dance classes with the old school music.

 No matter which season I’m in Kiev the atmosphere is always vibrant, making the city inviting.
 People are out on the streets, enjoying the outdoor attractions (there always seems to be something happening, especially between St. Sophia’s and St. Michael’s churches).

-In the warm weekend evenings Khreschatyk is buzzing with life and is just the best place for people watching.
-And all over the city you will find numerous outdoor bars, restaurants and cafes bursting at the seams.
+In the warm weekend evenings, Khreschatyk is buzzing with life and is just the best place for people watching.
+And all over the city, you will find numerous outdoor bars, restaurants, and cafes bursting at the seams.
 People of Kiev love to spend their time outside and this vibe is definitely addictive!